daringtrifles/Bird-Classifier/README.md

-This program identifies bird species using the fast.ai library.
+This program identifies over 200 bird species with 83.5% accuracy using the fast.ai library.